Betina-Kuriakose/Betina-Kuriakose/README.md

 - 🔭 I’m currently working on a project **SHOPPING-website**

-- 🌱 I’m currently learning **DFrontend & Backend Development, and improving my skills in ML**
+- 🌱 I’m currently learning **Frontend & Backend Development, and improving my skills in ML**

 - 📫 How to reach me: **betinafareago@gmail.com**